Got a uni question? Find your answer now on The Student Room.

 Your final year will include a full semester working on a research project in areas such as cold matter, lasers and optics, antimatter, and nanoscale technology, all with expert supervision.
 It is also possible to carry out your project with the Swansea Antihydrogen group stationed in CERN.

-This degree is also offered as a five-year course, with a year in industry (F30Y) or with a year abroad (F304).
+This degree is also offered with a year in industry (F30Y) and a year abroad (F304)

 "The Physics staff were always very supportive; the lecturers enthusiastic and are good at explaining difficult concepts eloquently.
 There was a real sense that they thoroughly enjoyed teaching us.
 Through my degree, I was able to successfully apply to the NHS Scientist Training Programme, a highly competitive graduate scheme through which I will eventually become a fully qualified Medical Physicist." - Guy Drabble, Physics graduate